Codecademy/docs/content/python/concepts/sets/terms/discard/discard.md

   - 'paths/computer-science'
 ---

-In Python, the **`.discard()`** method in [sets](https://www.codecademy.com/resources/docs/python/sets) removes a specified element if present; however, if the element is not found, it takes no action and does not raise an error.
+In Python, the **`.discard()`** method removes a specified element from a [set](https://www.codecademy.com/resources/docs/python/sets).
+If the element is not found, it takes no action and does not raise an [error](https://www.codecademy.com/resources/docs/python/errors) either.

 ## Syntax